 How We Tested

-To test all the functions of the Vivosmart 4, we wore the smartband uninterruptedly for a week.
+In order to test all the functions of the Vivosmart 4, we wore the smartband uninterruptedly for a week.
 The battery didn’t last up to 7 days, but that’s because we used all the features, including the Pulse OX advanced sleep tracking.

 With the Pulse OX on, we got about five days of uninterrupted use; it charges fast and is ready to use again in about 2 hours.